mhansen/graphviz-docs/_pages/04_resources.md

 <h4><a name="generators-and-translators">Generators and Translators</a></h4>

-<p>Filters that transform other data sources and formats into Graphviz.</p>
+Filters that transform other data sources and formats into Graphviz.

 <ul>
 <li><a href="https://sourceforge.net/projects/excel-to-graphviz/">ExcelToGraphviz</a>, a tool for visualizing Excel data as graphs [Matt Castelli]</li>